About Product Editor & Product Catalog

-To make sure all customers using search on the computer or a mobile device see your products, add your products through the Products (Beta) tab in your Google My Business dashboard.
-The Product Catalog isn’t currently displayed on Google Maps.
+To make sure all customers using search on the computer or a mobile device see your products, add your products through the Products tab in your Google My Business dashboard.

-To learn more about the products you offer, consumers can click the products in your Product Catalog and “From Product Posts” carousels.
-Consumers can also engage with your business.
+Retail merchants can use the Product Editor to upload products to their Business Profile.
+To learn more about the products you offer, customers can click the products in your Product Catalog and “From Product Posts” carousels.
+Customers can also engage with your business.

-- Add at least one product to your collection.
+- Add at least one product to your product category.
 For each product, you need to:

 - Upload a photo